hameddavodi/About-Me/README.md

 - Lots of independent work experience as a Data Scientist, Business Developer, and Product Analyst.
 - Current Data Science for Economics Master's student at the University of Milan.
 - Graduated of Economics Development Master's degree
-- Economic science Bachelor's degree.
+- Graduated of Economic science Bachelor's degree.

 Also: